Crohn’s Disease – Diagnosis, Symptoms, and Treatment

 - Bloody stool

-A subset of patients will develop toxic megacolon with death of intestinal tissue requiring surgical debridement – patients with this type of presentation are generally very ill and have a higher incidence of morbidity and mortality.
+A subset of patients will develop toxic megacolon with death of intestinal tissue requiring surgical debridement – patients with this type of presentation are generally very ill and have a history of severe ulcerative colitis or Crohn’s disease.

-Sometimes, you doctor may recommend a radiographic study in which they have you swallow contrast and perform a CT scan or MRI – this test is obtained in order to evaluate the portion of the bowel that cannot be visualized with upper and lower endoscopy.
+Sometimes, you doctor may recommend a radiographic study in which they have you swallow contrast that highlights the intestines and then perform a CT scan or MRI – this test is obtained in order to evaluate the middle portions of the bowel that cannot be visualized with upper and lower endoscopy.
+These scans may also be ordered if your doctor suspects the intestines may have been damaged enough to result in the formation of a fistula, an abnormal connection between different sections of the intestines.

 Other commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and coagulation studies (PT/INR, PTT).
 Your doctor will usually check your stool for Clostridium difficile toxin prior to performing colonoscopy in order to rule out C. difficile colitis – this is an infectious form of colitis that can mimic or coexist with inflammatory bowel disease.